antonlep/ot-harjoitustyo/dokumentaatio/arkkitehtuuri.md

 # Architecture descripttion

 ## Main structure
-Program has hierarchical structure with three main levels: On top, GameLoop keeps track of the current game state and takes care of interactions of classes below.
-On second level, GameLevel handles object interactions during gameplay, Renderer displays objects to the screen, EventQueue handles user generated input and Repository is resposible of data storage.
-On third level are simple game objects that GameLevel and Renderer use.
+Program has hierarchical structure with three main levels: On top, GameLoop keeps track of the current game state and takes care of the interactions of classes below.
+On the second level, GameLevel handles object interactions during gameplay, Renderer displays objects to the screen, EventQueue handles user generated input and Repository is resposible for data storage.
+On the third level are simple game objects that GameLevel and Renderer use.
 ![kaavio](https://user-images.githubusercontent.com/76871257/145709371-7f60b10c-c89a-4495-95e4-a56c6ee5d60a.PNG)

 ## UI